BattletechModders/LootMagnet/README.md

 You can **Refuse** the employer's terms, power up the PPCs, and renegotiate with extreme prejudice.
 You keep the items, but your faction reputation will take a big hit.
 Nobody likes having a gun pointed at them!

 You can **Dispute** the claims with the Mercenary Review Board.
-You pay a small fee to the MRB, and lose a small amount of MRB reputation, (bureaucrats don't like work) and put your trust in the lawyers.
+You pay a small fee to the MRB and put your trust in the lawyers.
 A random check is made that determines how successful your lawyer is:

-   * On a **critical success**, you retain the items and somehow manage to convince your employer not to be angry.
-You win, your lawyers win, everybody wins.
    * On a **success**, you retain the items and your employer gets nothing.
-Your working relationship is strained because you got everything and they feel cheated.
+You also get a few items from the offered compensation pool.
-   * On a **failure**, you lose the items **and** must pay the legal fees of your employers.
-You suffer a slight reputation hit, mostly for making them go through the hassle of arbitration.
+   * On a **failure**, you lose the items **and** a few additional items as legal fees.
+Maybe you should find a better lawyer next time!
-   * On a **critical failure** you lose **all** salvage **and** pay a significant c-bill fee to your employer.
-That's what you get for bringing lawyers to a mech fight.
-But on the bright side, your employer isn't angry with you at all.
-Why should they be?
-They got everything they wanted!

-Reputation losses and legal fees are higher the more important a contract is.
-Don't be surprised if your priority contracts impose excessive fees and losses.

-**DisputeCritChance** (in *mod.json*) defines the chance of both a critical success and critical failure (default: 5%). **DisputeSuccessBase** defines the base success rate (default: 40%).
-This is modified by the **DisputeMRBSuccessFactor** (default: 10%) which determines how much success you get for each *level* of MRB rating you currently posses.
-Using default values, your success rate at MRB level 2 would be 40% + 2 * 10% = 60%.
-You have 5% for a critical success, 5% for a critical failure, and 30% for a failure. **DisputeSuccessRandomBound** determines a random percentage that will be removed from the success rate.
-It defaults to 10, which means that between 0% and 10% will be removed from the success value of each contract.

-The **payout** amount is calculated from the maximum C-Bill value of the contract.
-The more C-Bills you could have earned from the contract, the greater the payout amount.
-The following values in *mod.json* multiply the max contract c-bill value to determine this final cost:

-* **DisputeMRBFeeFactor** determines how much legal fees have to be paid to initiate a dispute.
-* **DisputeFailPayoutFactor** determines how much you must pay the employer in a failed dispute
-* **DisputeCriticalFailPayoutFactor** determines how much you must pay the employer in a failed dispute

-The reputation loss is calculated from the maximum reputation gain of the contract.
-The more important the contract, the greater the possible reputation gain.
-The following values in *mod.json* multiply the maximum contract reputation value to determine the final loss:

-* **RepMultiAccept** determines how much reputation you gain with the employer if you **accept** a contract dispute
-* **RepMultiRefuse** determines how much reputation you lose with the employer if you **refuse** a contract dispute
-* **RepMultiDisputeMRB** determines how much reputation you lose with the MRB if you initiate a dispute
-* **RepMultiDisputeSuccess** determines how much reputation you lose with the employer if you succeed on a dispute
-* **RepMultiDisputeFail** determines how much reputation you lose with the employer if you fail on a dispute
-* **RepMultiDisputeCriticalFail** determines how much reputation you lose with the employer if you critically fail on a dispute
+#### Configuration

+The negotiation process has a few configuration values that influence the outcome.
+These are described below:

+* **DisputePicks** defines how many items are used for the success and failure cases.
+* **DisputeSuccessBase** defines the base success chance as a random chance to succeed in the dispute.
+* **DisputeMRBSuccessFactor** is added to your success chance once for MRB rating level you have.
+* **DisputeSuccessRandomBound** is a modifier that reduces your total success by a random amount.
+If you have a success chance of 80% (base 50% + MRB 3 * SuccessFactor: 10%), then 80 * SuccessRandomBound (0.2 by default) = 16 defines the range by which your success will be randomly reduced.
+It could be 0, it could be 7, or could be 16.
+Once the random value is determined, your success rate is reduced by that amount.
+* **DisputeMRBFeeFactor** defines the cost to dispute the holdback.
+It's a multiplier to the total contract cost, and should be negative.